yegle/your-dns/README.md

 **NOTE**: if you are interested in a hosted solution, please take a look at [nextdns.io](https://nextdns.io).
 I'm not affiliated with nextdns.io.

+**NEW**: Try using `your-dns.run` as a DNS-over-TLS server.
+You can use this domain with "Private DNS" feature in > Android 9 (Pie).
+This server is set up using the `your-dns-run` branch of this repo.

 ## Goal

 Run a secure DoT (DNS-over-TLS) and DoH (DNS-over-HTTPS) DNS server that